Individual Studies Program

 Director: Kat Saxton

 The Individual Studies Program (ISP) major has been established to meet the needs of students who wish to design a course of studies with a multidisciplinary perspective.
 ISP majors can lead to a bachelor of arts (B.A.) degree or a bachelor of science (B.S.) degree in social science.
 ISP does not offer a bachelor of science (natural science) degree option.

-All ISP majors must include a significant portion of courses taken in different disciplines.
+Courses for the ISP major must be chosen from a significant number of different disciplines.
 Such curricular diversity for ISP proposals is considered essential and defining of any ISP major.
-There is a strong preference for curriculum for the proposed ISP major to constituted from existing courses as opposed to independent study or directed readings courses.
+There is a strong preference for curriculum for the proposed ISP major to be constituted from existing courses, as opposed to independent study or directed readings courses.